-Dancers in the Leinster Program meet two times a week depending on commitment level.
+Dancers in the Leinster Program meet two times a week to encourage skill development and retention.
 Classes are 75 minutes in length as dance complexity begins to increase.
 Students at this level are usually graduates of the Connacht program and enrollment is open year round.

 Dancers are now able to dance independently from their teacher and will continue to master their hard shoe dances.
 Complexity of dance material continues to progress and students are introduced to the traditional set and the single jig.
 Students often choose to compete and participate in grade exams.
 Grade exams will be held once or twice a year and all students will receive a certificate of achievement from an out of town adjudicator.
 Note that grade exam fees are billed separately from tuition.
 Students are also encouraged to learn how to practice at home, and are provided with digital media resources and tracking sheets to help them hone this skill.
 Dancers learn how to count to eight as well as the names for their dances in the Irish language.